 Skates: Bring your own skates or check out free ice skates sponsored by the Mayor’s Youth Commission during posted rental hours.

 Ice skates are available – on a first-come-first-served basis – at the Skate Hut outside the ice rink during rental hours.
 Regular rental hours are: 4 to 9 p.m.
-Mondays through Fridays; 10 a.m. to 9 p.m.
+Mondays through Fridays, 10 a.m. to 9 p.m.
 Saturdays, and 10 a.m. to 6 p.m.
 Sundays.
-Hours may be different on holiday weekends.
+Hours may vary on holiday weekends.
 Child and adult sizes are available for check-out by dropping off a photo ID, such as a valid driver’s license or a valid school-issued ID.